jazzblue/mgorest/README.md

 ## Webservice sample usage

-### Populate DB

 Here is the example on how you can try out the webservice API using Python.

 ### Populate DB
-You can populate DB using the following script in the outer mgorest directory.
-Note that if you want to use this script multiple times, you will need to drop the **users** table, each time prior to usage, otherwise, you will get "Primary key conflicts".
+You can populate DB using the following script in the outer **mgores**t directory.
+Note that if you want to use this script multiple times, you will need to drop the **users** table, each time prior to usage, otherwise, you will get "Primary key conflicts":

 *python db_create.py*

 ### Run